 As with pattern-matching in function definitions, the '' character is a "wildcard" and matches any value.

-Nesting & Capture Nested matching and argument capture are also allowed.
-Recalling the definition of Maybe above, we can determine if any choice was given using a nested match:
+Nested matching and argu-Nesting & Capture ment capture are also allowed.
+Referring to the definition of Maybe below, we can determine if any choice was given using a nested match: